ggerganov/ggml/docs/gguf.md

 };

 struct gguf_tensor_info_t {
-    /// The name of the tensor.
+    // The name of the tensor.
     gguf_string_t name;
-    /// The number of dimensions in the tensor.
+    // The number of dimensions in the tensor.
-    /// Currently at most two, but this may change in the future. uint32_t n_dimensions;
+    // Currently at most 4, but this may change in the future. uint32_t n_dimensions;
-    /// The dimensions of the tensor.
+    // The dimensions of the tensor.
     uint32_t dimensions[n_dimensions];
-    /// The number of elements in the tensor. uint32_t n_elements;
+    // The number of elements in the tensor. uint32_t n_elements;
-    /// The type of the tensor.
+    // The type of the tensor.
     ggml_type type;
-    /// The offset of the tensor's data in this file in bytes.
+    // The offset of the tensor's data in this file in bytes.
-    /// Must be a multiple of `ALIGNMENT`. uint64_t offset;
+    // Must be a multiple of `ALIGNMENT`. uint64_t offset;
 };